robbchar/application-tracker/docs/plan.md

   - [ ] Applications list shows created applications, sorts correctly by company/date/job type.
   - [ ] Status updates reflect immediately in the UI.
   - [ ] Form validation behaves correctly from a user perspective.
+- [ ] Replace ESLint with Oxlint, configure it for React + TypeScript, and wire `lint` script.
+- [ ] Add Prettier config and scripts, and set up Husky to run lint/format on commit.
 - [ ] Run linters/typechecks and fix issues.
 - [ ] Configure Firebase Hosting for this app as an **additional site** in your existing project (build command and output directory setup).
 - [ ] Deploy v1 and verify the full flow with a couple of test accounts.